jplotnikov99/RelExt/README.md

 Manual: version 1.0

-[TODO]
+RelExt - Relic Density Calculator for Extended Models:

-We present the C++ program `RelExt` for Standard Model (SM) extensions that feature a Dark Matter (DM) candidate.
-The tool allows to efficiently scan the parameter spaces of these models to find parameter combinations that lead to relic density values which are compatible with the measured value within the uncertainty specified by the user.
+The C++ program `RelExt` allows to efficiently scan the parameter spaces of these beyond the Standardmodel models to find parameter combinations that lead to relic density values which are compatible with the measured value within the uncertainty specified by the user.
 The code computes the relic density for freeze-out (co-)annihilation processes.
 The user can choose between several pre-installed models or any arbitrary other model featuring a discrete Z2